susam/cfrs/README.md

 The opening square bracket (`[`) marks the beginning of a block.
 Then `F` is executed as usual thereby moving the turtle forward once.
-Then the closing square bracket (`]`) repeats the current block thereby executing the `F` inside the block once more.
+Then the closing square bracket (`]`) repeats the current block thereby executing the `F` inside the block again.
 Finally the evaluator moves ahead to `R` and rotates the turtle once.
-Note that the evaluator leaves a block after the block has been repeated twice.
+Note that the evaluator leaves a block after the block has been executed twice.

 The following code moves the turtle 6 times: